 The remuneration of the Board of Directors is reviewed annually and determined at the discretion of the Board of Directors.
-In the fiscal year 2017/18, a benchmarking analysis of the compensation of the Board of Directors was conducted on the basis of Swiss listed companies of similar size and complexity including the following companies: Adecco, AMS, Clariant, Dufry, EMS Chemie, Geberit, Lindt, Logitech, Sika, Sonova, Straumann, Temenos, Vifor Pharma.
+The last benchmarking analysis was conducted in the fiscal year 2019/20 on the basis of Swiss listed companies of similar size and complexity including the following companies: Adecco, AMS, Clariant, Dufry, EMS Chemie, Geberit, Lindt, Logitech, Sika, Sonova, Straumann, Temenos, Vifor Pharma.

-The remuneration of the Board of Directors consists of fixed fees in cash and a grant of Barry Callebaut AG shares.
-The fixed fees in cash amount to CHF 400,000 for the Chairman of the Board of Directors, CHF 200,000 for the Vice Chairman, CHF 140,000 for members chairing a Board Committee, CHF 125,000 for members participating in a Board Committee and CHF 100,000 for the other members.
-The fees in cash are paid out in quarterly instalments.
-The number of shares granted amounts to 500 shares for the Chairman, 250 shares for the Vice Chairman and 180 shares for the other members of the Board of Directors.
-Under the current policy valid until the General Meeting of Shareholders in December 2019, the shares are transferred without restrictions at the end of the term of office on the Board.
-As of the remuneration period starting at the General Meeting of Shareholders in December 2019, shares will be subject to a blocking period of three years.
+The remuneration of the Board of Directors consists of fixed compensation in cash and a grant of Barry Callebaut AG shares blocked for a period of three years after vesting.
+The fixed compensation in cash amounts to CHF 400,000 for the Chairman of the Board of Directors, CHF 200,000 for the Vice Chairman, CHF 140,000 for members chairing a Board Committee, CHF 125,000 for members participating in a Board Committee and CHF 100,000 for the other members.
+The compensation in cash are paid out in quarterly instalments.
+The number of shares granted amounts to 500 shares for the Chairman, 250 shares for the Vice Chairman and 180 shares for the other members of the Board of Directors; they vest at the end of the term of office.

+The remuneration of the Board of Directors as from the Annual General Meeting of Shareholders in December 2019 is summarized below.